semantic-release/semantic-release/CONTRIBUTING.md

 6. [Open a Pull Request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request) with a clear title and description.

 **Tips**:
-- For ambitious tasks, open a Pull Request as soon as possible with the `[WIP]` prefix i nthe title, in order to get feedback and help from the community.
+- For ambitious tasks, open a Pull Request as soon as possible with the `[WIP]` prefix in the title, in order to get feedback and help from the community.
-- [Allow semantic-release maintainers to make changes to you Pull Request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork) this way we can rebase it and make some minor changes if necessary.
+- [Allow semantic-release maintainers to make changes to you Pull Request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
+This way, we can rebase it and make some minor changes if necessary.
 All changes we make will be done in new commit and we'll ask for your approval before merging them.

 ## Coding rules

 ### Source code

-To ensure consistency and quality throughout the source code, all code modification must have:
+To ensure consistency and quality throughout the source code, all code modifications must have:
 - No [linting](#lint) errors
 - A [test](#tests) for every possible cases introduced by your code change
 - **100%** test coverage